 Eat a Healthy Breakfast Everyday

 Whether it’s 8:00 am class, getting the kids to school, or early practice on the soccer field, take the time to have a nutritious breakfast.
-Breakfast provides essential nutrients that are stored as energy to fuel you through your day – this means less snacking!
-Smoothies are a great example of a meal that can be prepared quickly or a head of time, stored in the fridge, and grabbed on your way out the door.
-Check out some easy to make smoothies on our “What We’re Cooking” page.
+Breakfast provides essential nutrients that are stored as energy to fuel you through your day – this means less snacking.
+Smoothies are a great example of a meal that can be prepared quickly or ahead of time, stored in the fridge, and grabbed on your way out the door.
+Check out these easy-to-make smoothie recipes.

 Make a List of Action Items

 Do you often feel overwhelmed by the amount of work you have to do?
 Do you find yourself missing deadlines?
 Now is the time to start a ‘To-Do List’ or ‘List of Action Items’.
 Keep a journal or calendar of the work you need to accomplish, give yourself a brief note of the project as well as the due date.
 Check the list each morning and add assignments and work as they come up.
 Students – same strategy goes for homework!